 It’s still very early to tell, but there are already a lot of candidates that trainers are hyping up to be Ranked Series 8’s strongest Pokémon.

 Series 7 was dominated by new Pokémon introduced in The Crown Tundra DLC, including Regieleki and one of the new legendary horses, Glastrier.
 We expect these Pokémon to continue to be popular in Series 8.
-Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar, Dragapult, and Venusaur.
+Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar or Dragapult.

 Elsewhere, the likes of Dracozolt, Urshifu, and Gigantamax Lapras are all established threats which will continue to be dangerous in Series 8.